Privacy Policy

 The Pwned Passwords feature searches compromised passwords from data leaks for the presence of a user-provided password.
 The password is hashed client-side with the SHA-1 algorithm then only the first 5 characters of the hash are sent to HIBP following the Cloudflare k-anonymity implementation.
 HIBP never receives the original password nor enough information to discover the original password.
 No identifying information about who the password belongs to is stored.

-How do we collect, hold and use personal information?
+How do we collect, hold, use and disclose personal information?

 Collection